thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   \- Filtered water is available on board the vessels.
 We suggest bringing a reusable water bottle.

   \- For BYO guests, bottled drinks such as champagne, cruisers, beers etc are welcome. **Red wine and straight bottles of spirits are not permitted**, but you are welcome to bring along commercial pre-mixed spirits/RTDs.

-Please BYO non-breakable cup if required.
-We will provide eskies with ice for your use.
+  **\- Please remember to bring any non-breakable cups, plates and cutlery etc as required for BYO food and drinks as we don't carry these on board.**  We will provide eskies with ice for your use.

   \- We welcome any attire on board the vessels so please dress however you feel comfortable to suit the theme of your charter, whether than be a T-Shirt and shorts or cocktail attire.
 On winter evenings a jacket is advisable.